Blue Devils Drum and Bugle Corps: History

 In 1968, the original Blue Devils corps moved up from B Class competition to A Class, and the Blue Devils B was started as a younger cadet corps.
 In 1973, the Blue Devils B converted from a drum and bell corps to a drum and bugle corps.

 As a cadet corps, the unit performed for years almost exclusively on the West Coast.
 Only when the World Championships were held in Pasadena, California did the Blue Devils B become a regular competitor in the Division II & III (now Open Class) Championships.
 The Blue Devils B won the first of three consecutive Open Class World Championships in Indianapolis in 2009.
 In 2011, the corps also competed in World Class preliminaries, finishing in 19th place and earning membership in DCI.

 On September 5, 2018, BD Performing Arts, Vanguard Music & Performing Arts, and Drum Corps International announced that the Blue Devils B had "decided to travel and compete only in California for the 2019 season" and that both the Blue Devils B and the Vanguard Cadets Drum and Bugle Corps would not attend DCI Open Class Championships in 2019.

+In 2026, BD Performing Arts, announced that the Blue Devils B would be for performers aged 18 - 21.